y9c/m6A-CAMseq/README.md

 ## Changelog

 - update in May 11, 2025

   - data processing steps is now based on [trichromat](https://github.com/y9c/trichromat)
   - m6A site detection and filtering is now automatically and have been combined with the pipeline

+- update in May 13, 2025 (v2.1)

+  - the m6A calling step is also based on trichromat
+  - the rate limiting step from the 3n-table has been removed

 &nbsp;